taustation-fan/taustation-fan.github.io/README.md

 * If you can't seem to find your next step, try going back to [the discreet work area](https://alpha.taustation.space/area/discreet-work).
 * You can start discreet work while being on a mission.
 The link for discreet work isn't shown while you are pursuing a mission, but if you [follow this link to discreet work](https://alpha.taustation.space/area/discreet-work), you can start it anyway.

+## Syndicates

+Syndicates are Tau Station's group play feature, currently under heavy development.
+Please see the [the separate page on syndicates](/syndicates) for more information.

 ## University Courses